top of page

 In some countries like France, Sweden and USA, Oral Appliance Therapy is covered by socialized medical benefit plans.

-8. How long does oral appliance therapy take?
+8. How long does Oral Appliance Therapy take?

 Managing snoring and sleep apnea is lifelong.
 Treatments may involve CPAP, Oral Appliance Therapy, Positional Therapy (sleeping on one’s side), behavioural therapy (losing weight), or surgical therapy when all else fails.

-It takes time to gradually move your lower jaw forward for wearing the appliance while sleeping, to effectively manage your snoring and apnea.
-This time may also involve you undergoing a Home Sleep Test that is delivered from the dental office.
+It takes time to gradually move your lower jaw forward so as to optimize the potential benefits of wearing the appliance while sleeping.
+This time may also involve you undergoing Home Sleep Testing that is delivered from the dental office.
+This testing is used only to help calibrate the oral appliance.
 Once the most optimal jaw position is reached, you will need to return to your sleep specialist for verification that your apnea is being managed.

 9. What is involved with secure online virtual consultations?

-Some of the consultations will trigger intake forms being sent to you through a secure virtual online portal.
-At the time of booking your consult appointment, you will be able to fill these forms out right there on your computer screen and send them back immediately.
-Please ensure that you click on ‘fill out intake form” button.
-When the appointment time comes, just click on the reminder that is sent to you, and we will see each other on the screen!
-Easy!
+Some of the consultations will trigger intake forms being sent to you through a secure virtual online portal at the time of booking your consultation appointment.
+You will be able to fill these forms out right there on your computer screen and send them back immediately or whenever time permits prior to your appointment.
+Please ensure that you click on ‘FILL OUT INTAKE FORM” button in the appointment confirmation e-mail that you receive.

 Most consultations before, after, and follow-up, may be done virtually.
 This is convenient, as well as cost and time efficient.